AntonAleksandrov13/antonaleksandrov13.github.io/_posts/2024-12-25-setting-up-home-cluster.md

         group: root
         mode: '0755'
 ```
-This ensures that iptables will be setup correctly after reboot.
+This ensures that iptables will be set up correctly after reboot.

 ## Balthasar and Melchior